NLCR/CZIDLO/README.md

 Standard java.util.logging is used as logging framework.

-Loggers are allways named after full names of classes (sometime superclasses) that create logs.
+Loggers are always named after full names of classes (sometime superclasses) that create logs.

 So it is possible to append handlers according to the package hierarchy.
 E. g.: